NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 1. Start a temporary transaction in which the service is reinstated (created).
 The service plan will have the same status as it had when it mutated.
 2. Back-track plan components in a normal fashion, that is, removing device changes for states with delete pre-conditions satisfied.
-3. If all components are completely back-tracked, the zombie is removed from the zombie-list.
-Otherwise, the service and the current plan states are stored back into the zombie-list, with new kickers waiting to activate the zombie when some delete pre-condition is satisfied.
+3. If all components are completely back-tracked, the zombie is removed from the zombie list.
+Otherwise, the service and the current plan states are stored back into the zombie list, with new kickers waiting to activate the zombie when some delete pre-condition is satisfied.

 In addition, zombie services support the `resurrect` action.
 The action reinstates the zombie back in the configuration tree as a real service, with the current plan status, and reverts plan components back from back-tracking to normal mode.
 It is an “undo” for a nano service delete.

 In some situations, especially during nano service development, a zombie may get stuck because of a misconfigured precondition or similar issues.
 A re-deploy is unlikely to help in that case and you may need to forcefully remove the problematic plan component.
-The `force-back-track` action performs this job and allows you to backtrack to a specific state, if specified.
+The `force-back-track` action performs this job and allows you to backtrack to a specific state if specified.
 But beware that using the action avoids calling any post-actions or delete callbacks for the forcefully backtracked states, even though the recorded configuration modifications are reverted.
 It can and will leave your systems in an inconsistent or broken state if you are not careful.

 ## Using Notifications to Track the Plan and its Status <a href="#d5e9981" id="d5e9981"></a>